Deere (NYSE:DE) Is Doing The Right Things To Multiply Its Share Price

 0.17 = US$9.9b ÷ (US$90b - US$33b) (Based on the trailing twelve months to October 2022).

 So, Deere has an ROCE of 17%.
 In absolute terms, that's a satisfactory return, but compared to the Machinery industry average of 11% it's much better.

 In the above chart we have measured Deere's prior ROCE against its prior performance, but the future is arguably more important.
 If you'd like to see what analysts are forecasting going forward, you should check out our free report for Deere.

 So How Is Deere's ROCE Trending?

-A company that is growing its returns on capital and can consistently reinvest in itself is a highly sought after trait, and that's what Deere has.
+To sum it up, Deere has proven it can reinvest in the business and generate higher returns on that capital employed, which is terrific.
 And with the stock having performed exceptionally well over the last five years, these patterns are being accounted for by investors.
 So given the stock has proven it has promising trends, it's worth researching the company further to see if these trends are likely to persist.